MY ESWRA LOGIN

 The programme also needs to provide space for:

 The conference programme (showing the session slots, with title of each presentation and lead presenter, and room/venue) should be both available online and printed in hard copy.
 This should include the SIG programme too.
-There are different variations of conference programme as well as options for access to this, such as using an application in portable devices, online version, etc. Proposals for the conference programme design need to be considered at an early stage and discussed within the local organisational committee.
+There are different variations of conference programme as well as options for access to this, such as using an application in portable devices, online version, etc. Proposals for the conference programme design need to be considered at an early stage and discussed within the local organising committee.

 11.2 Helpful hints